karenlaw-0316/cs-inspire/README.md

 To learn React, check out the [React documentation](https://reactjs.org/). -->

 ## `To Run the Project`
 `npm run start` to start the frontend web app.
-Then, start another terminal, `cd /src/model/` and `python3 -m uvicorn model:app --reload --host 0.0.0.0 --port 8000`
+Then, start another terminal, `cd src/model/` and `python3 -m uvicorn model:app --reload --host 0.0.0.0 --port 8000` to start the backend